 Welcome to the VFW News from the Department of New Mexico.
-The Newsletter is on-line only and is published 3 times a year, September, January, and May.
+The Newsletter is on-line only and is published 3 times a year, September, December, and May.
 This is the official publication of the Department of New Mexico Veterans of Foreign Wars and Auxiliary.
 All advertising, articles, photos and current news items will be provided by the Department VFW and New Mexico VFW Posts and Auxiliaries.
 Any outside advertisements or news articles will be approved by the Department Communications Officer before publishing.

 I am proud to serve as Editor along with Betty Decker as the Assistant Editor.